UCF/display-posts-shortcode-remote/readme.md

 ## Description ##

-The plugin was forked from [Display-Posts-Shortcode-Remote](https://github.com/shazahm1/Display-Posts-Shortcode-Remote) modified and customized by Webcom team in order to add some functionality and styles which were not existed in the original plugin.
+The plugin was forked from [Display-Posts-Shortcode-Remote](https://github.com/shazahm1/Display-Posts-Shortcode-Remote) modified, and customized by the Webcom team to add functionality and styles that did not exist in the original plugin.

 ## Documentation ##